Logan fished the phone from his pocket and flicked on the screen. He unlocked it with a swipe of his index finger, leaving a smear of salt and oil.

 The bus pulled close to the curb, blowing some fallen leaves onto the waiting deck.
 It screeched forward, and forward still.
 Still forward.

-They were almost convinced it was going to ride past them, destined for somewhere else, until it rocked to a halt a few meters further.
+They were almost convinced it was going to ride past them, destined for somewhere else, until it rocked to a halt a few metres further.
 The driver pulled the parking brake as the bus sunk down to loading height.

 The commuters, tourists—all those around them—gathered their things and prepared to board.